mottaquikarim/pycontent/content/topics/foundations_pandas.md

 A **Series** object from the Pandas library is a 1-D ndarray that has been streamlined for data processing.

-* All the values in a Series must homogenous.
+* All the values in a Series must be homogenous.
 * A Series is always 1-D.
 * Series support vectorized operations
 * By default, the `index` parameter assigns an zero-based index.
 Alternatively, you can assign custom index labels to a Series.
 On this front, you can think of a Series kind of like a dict.